Skip to Content

 If you're getting ready to paint this New Year and need some color tips before you hang your blinds, check out our Popular Sherwin Williams Paint Colors post.

-The blinds can be raised or lowered with the touch of a finger.
+The blinds can be raised or lowered with the touch of a finger and they have motorized options.

 Your home will be insulated once these cellular shades are installed.